Skip to content. | Skip to navigation

 showing at DC Joy of Motion on May 9, 2015.

 Contact improv found me in college, around 1979.
 I've practiced it since then.
 I've had my ups and downs, but I've always been thankful about my choice to explore this practice.
-It's one of the most rewarding choices I've made.
+It's been one of the most rewarding choices I've made.

 Resources